ethereum/EIPs/sips/sip-config-waiting-period.md

 <!--  -->
 <!--This is a high level overview of *how* the SIP will solve the problem.
 The overview should clearly describe how the new feature will be implemented.-->

 No new contracts will be developed for this SIP, only contract functionality needs to be altered slightly.
 If the waiting period is set to 0 when deploying an OVM instance then no rebate/reclaim has to take place.
-In the `Exchanger` contract, an extra check is can be added to prevent storing exchanges and subsequently having to settle them, reducing in this way both the computational and storing overhead and saving gas.
+In the `Exchanger` contract, an extra check can be added to prevent storing exchanges and subsequently having to settle them, saving gas in this way by reducing both the computational and storing overhead.

 ### Rationale